History

 of beer.

-"dry" state, followed by Iowa, Georgia, Oklahoma, Mississippi, North
+state to go "dry" by amending their Constitution, followed by Iowa, Georgia, Oklahoma, Mississippi, North

 Carolina, Tennessee, West Virginia and Virginia.
-Although the laws
+Although some of these laws

 allowed winemaking to continue for sale elsewhere, few wineries in